The History Channel has made “picking” famous.

 I have no plans of traveling to Iowa anytime soon, but Nashville… well that’s in my backyard!

-Here’s what Nashville’s Antique Archaeology store is like, if you haven’t been there yet.
+Here’s what the Antique Archaeology Nashville store is like, if you haven’t been there yet.

-I am not the only American Picker fan in my household.
-My whole family has watched the show regularly, so together we went to check out Antique Archaeology in Nashville.
+I am not the only American Pickers fan in my household.
+My whole family has watched the show regularly, so together we went to check out Antique Archaeology Nashville.

-It was no surprise to me that Antique Archaeology has taken up shop in the old Marathon Automobile Factory, currently known as Marathon Village.
+It was no surprise to me that the American Pickers shop is located in the old Marathon Automobile Factory — currently known as Marathon Village.
 It’s a stunning building that was a vacant cotton mill turned into a car manufacturing plant.
 The warehouse manufactured cars from 1910 to 1914, then car parts until 1918.
 The building was completely renovated in the 1990’s and is now home to several businesses.